Class 2

 Class 2How to Distrust AI

-Class 4Decisions Outside Code
+Class 4Decisions Out of Code

 Class 5AI with Reins